dgiglio84/BigE-2023-Analysis/README.md

 **About Concerts**

-A popular reason to attend the Big E is for concerts.
-There are typically two types of concerts: small concerts that take place on the center stage, and big concerts that take place in the Big E Arena.
-The small concerts are included in the price of a ticket, but the big concerts cost extra.
+At the Big E, there are typically two types of concerts: small concerts that take place on the center stage, and big concerts that take place in the Big E Arena.
+The small concerts are included in the price of a ticket, but the big concerts require the purchase of an additional concert ticket.

 **Analysis - Small Concerts**